 Surveys documentation skills in criminal justice professions.
 Verbal, nonverbal and written forms of criminal justice related workplace communication are studied and practiced, including communicating with the public, basic interviewing, documentation, courtroom testimony, and report writing.
-Prerequisite: Pass WR-121 with a grade of C or better.
+Prerequisite: Pass WR-121 with a grade of C or better, or instructor consent.